Rhnzo12/affiliateXchange2.0/RENDER_DEPLOYMENT_GUIDE.md

-# Deploying CreatorLink to Render - Complete Guide
+# Deploying AffiliateXchange to Render - Complete Guide

-This guide will walk you through deploying your CreatorLink application to Render.
+This guide will walk you through deploying your AffiliateXchange application to Render.

 ## Prerequisites